Louise Erdrich: Personal life

 After graduating from Dartmouth, Erdrich remained in contact with Dorris.
 He attended one of her poetry readings, became impressed with her work, and developed an interest in working with her.
 Although Erdrich and Dorris were on two different sides of the world, Erdrich in Boston and Dorris in New Zealand for field research, the two began to collaborate on short stories.

 The pair's literary partnership led them to a romantic relationship.
 They married in 1981, and raised three children whom Dorris had adopted as a single parent (Reynold Abel, Madeline, and Sava) and three biological children together (Persia, Pallas, and Aza Marion).
 Reynold Abel suffered from fetal alcohol syndrome and in 1991, at age 23, he was killed when he was hit by a car.
-In 1995, their son Sava accused Dorris of committing child abuse; in 1997, after Dorris's death, his adopted daughter Madeline claimed that Dorris had sexually abused her and Erdrich had neglected to stop the abuse.

-Dorris and Erdrich separated in 1995, and would divorce in 1996.
-Dorris, who was accused of sexually abusing two of the biological daughters he had with Erdrich, died by suicide in 1997.
-In his will, he omitted Erdrich and his adopted children Sava and Madeline; Madeline accused Dorris of sexually abusing her as well.
+In 1995, their son Sava accused Dorris of committing child abuse.
+Dorris and Erdrich separated in 1995, and divorced in 1996.
+In 1997, after Dorris's death by suicide, his adopted daughter Madeline claimed that Dorris had sexually abused her also and that Erdrich had neglected to stop the abuse.
+Dorris's will omitted Erdrich, Sava, and Madeline.

 In 2001, at age 47, Erdrich gave birth to a daughter, Azure, whose Native American father Erdrich declines to identify publicly.
 She discusses her pregnancy with Azure, and Azure's father, in her 2003 nonfiction book, Books and Islands in Ojibwe Country.
 She uses the name "Tobasonakwut" to refer to him.
 He is described as a traditional healer and teacher, who is eighteen years Erdrich's senior and a married man.
 In a number of publications, Tobasonakwut Kinew, who died in 2012, is referred to as Erdrich's partner and the father of Azure.

 When asked in an interview if writing is a lonely life for her, Erdrich replied, "Strangely, I think it is.
 I am surrounded by an abundance of family and friends and yet I am alone with the writing.
 And that is perfect."
 Erdrich lives in Minneapolis.